Louise Glück – O jardim

 foram enfrentadas e resolvidas —

-Eles não conseguem ver a si próprios,
+Eles não conseguem se ver,

 na terra fresca, começando

-sem perspectivas,
+sem perspectiva,

 Ela quer parar;